My Dad’s Hands

 In the van on the way home, Chewbacca sat eagerly next to No. 1 Son, looking at the traffic streaming by.

 “What are we going to call you?”
 I said to Chewbacca.
-“I don’t think Chewbacca is really your name, do you?”
+“I don’t think Chewbacca is really your name; do you?”

 “You got that right,” she muttered.

-“Snowbear!” my Best Half suggested.
+“Snowbear!”
+Best Half suggested.
 “How about Snowbear?”

 “Hey, let’s call her Queen Frostine, like in Candyland,” I said.

 I glanced back.
 Chewbacca was whispering in No. 1 Son’s ear; he frowned and whispered back.
-She shook her head and whispered in his ear again, he nodded.
+She shook her head and whispered in his ear again; he rubbed his chin, then nodded.

 “Angel,” No. 1 Son said.